Khan/guacamole/README.md

 ###Getting guacamole to run:

 ####Get numpy, scipy, and matplotlib working
 There are several strategies for this, depending on platform.
-The first thing to know is that you almost certianly should not use `pip`.
-I don't know anyone who has installed all of these with pip, on any platform ever.

-I recommend using the [Scipy Superpack](http://fonnesbeck.github.io/ScipySuperpack/) for Mac, or following the [SciPy Stack installation instructions](http://www.scipy.org/install.html) for Linux or Windows.
+The normal and generally correct way to install Python libraries is useing `pip`, but that often chokes on each of these.
+If installing with `pip` doesn't work, I recommend using the [Scipy Superpack](http://fonnesbeck.github.io/ScipySuperpack/) for Mac, or following the [SciPy Stack installation instructions](http://www.scipy.org/install.html) for Linux or Windows.
 For a heavier-weight but easy alternative, you can try [Anaconda](https://store.continuum.io/cshop/anaconda/).

 I recommend installing `git` as well.